agnostic-apollo/tudo/site/pages/en/projects/docs/usage/index.md

-### Planned Features

-`-`

----

-&nbsp;

-### Usage
+## Help

 ```
-tudo is a wrapper script to drop to the supported shells or execute
+tudo is a wrapper script to execute commands as the 'termux' user in
+the Termux App, like to drop to an interactive shell for any of the
-shell script files or their text passed as an argument with termux
+supported shells, or to execute shell script files or their text
-user context in termux.
+passed as an argument.

 Usage: